Certified Rental Inspection Services for Landlords in Baltimore County, Maryland

 2. Make sure your rental property complies with all the Baltimore County Zoning Regulations.
 To locate your Zoning Designation, visit the My Neighborhood interactive map for Baltimore County.
 If the property was ever vacant, had major renovations done, or was divided into separate units, ensure that it has a valid Use & Occupancy (U&O) Permit that allows for it to be occupied and allows the correct number of units.

-- SMOKE DETECTORS: Functional smoke detectors must be located in the hallway outside of sleeping areas and on every level of the dwelling unit including the basement.
+• SMOKE DETECTORS: Functional smoke detectors must be located in the hallway outside of sleeping areas and on every level of the dwelling unit including the basement.
 All smoke detectors must be hardwired with battery back-up AND interconnected so they alarm together AND made by the same manufacturer AND less than 10 years old.
-Different configurations are required depending on the number of units within the building and how recently the home was constructed or renovated.
-For example, if there is existing wiring for a smoke detector in each bedroom (as found in newer homes) there must be a detector in each of these locations that meets all of the other requirements.
-Wireless interconnection is allowed but the detectors must still be wired into the electrical system of the home.
+The number of units within the building and how recently the home was constructed/renovated may necessitate different configurations.
+For example, if there is existing wiring for a smoke detector in each bedroom (as found in newer homes), there must be a detector in each of these locations that meets all of the other requirements.
+Wireless interconnection is allowed as long as the detectors are still wired into the electrical system of the home.

 4. Read the regulations in the pamphlets for the Fair Housing Law and the Maryland Accessibility Act.
 You will be required to attest that you have reviewed and understand them before completing your application.